-No one wants to be the one turning up to the hospital with a suitcase on wheels, two holdalls and a birthing ball, but if you look online it can really seem as it there’s a lot of stuff you need, making the whole task feel a bit stressful and something you therefore just… put off.
+No one wants to be the one turning up to the hospital with a suitcase on wheels, two holdalls and a birthing ball, but if you look online it can really seem as if there’s a lot of stuff you need, making the whole task feel a bit stressful and something you therefore just… put off.

-But once you reach the 35-week mark it’s a very good idea to have your hospital bag ready to go just in case.
+But once you reach the 35-week mark it’s a very good idea to have your pregnancy hospital bag ready to go just in case.
 So to help, we’ve compiled a hospital bag checklist so you can see what you need to feel prepared for your big day (and the good news is - it really isn’t that much).

 What to pack in your pregnancy hospital bag – for mum

 Having these in your hospital bag checklist will mean midwives and healthcare professionals are clued up on what you want and need.